 In order to ensure annual performance reviews work, companies need to do three things:

 - Review the system – Review if there are ways in which the process in your organization needs to be enhances or fixed.
-Does this process allow for multi-rated feedback (feedback from other line managers, peers, customers, etc.), is the system flexible enough to adapt goals throughout the year, is the system needlessly discriminatory regarding the ranking, etc.?
-If this is the case, more often than not these shortcomings can be fixed by relatively simple interventions.
+Most often this can be tweaked by relatively minor interventions.

 - Provide SMART and relevant goals – Line managers need to make sure that the goals for their employees are not only SMART (specific, measurable, achievable, realistic and time-bound), but also directly related to the overall goals of the organization.
 Setting and evaluating SMART goals will decrease the subjectivity of the appraisal.
 Ensuring that the relationship between the goals of an individual are as directly as possible derived from the business strategy and the overall objectives of the organization, will ensure the understanding of, and the identification with the goals and the organization of the individual employee.